 The thing about other kinds of candles is that they often aren’t just wax.
 Far too many of them are colored, scented or mixed with all kinds of chemicals.
 This is fine and dandy for your ambience, but not for dribbling on another human being.

-You see, the thing with candles with additives is that they can be catastrophically hot and cause serious burns.
+You see, the thing with candles with additives, at least those that aren't designed for wax play, is that they can be catastrophically hot and cause serious burns.
 So, no votive candles, no religious candles, no huge-ass ones, and never beeswax.
 Beeswax, in particular, burns very hot.
 Again, great for ambiance, not for human beings.

 One thing you’ll immediately notice about safety candles is that they are quite soft.
 Sometimes it just takes rubbing one between your fingers and it begins to melt.
 This is what makes them great for wax play.
 The softer the candle, the lower its melting point.
 This means that when the wax lands on someone, it won’t be dangerously hot, and it will cool down relatively quickly.